telefonicaid/fiware-cosmos/doc/manuals/user_and_programmer_manual/batch/using_hadoop_and_ecosystem.md

     -rw-r--r--   3 myuserspace myuserspace      0 2015-08-11 16:03 output/_SUCCESS
     -rw-r--r--   3 myuserspace myuserspace    969 2015-08-11 16:03 output/part-r-00000

 Since the Filter application is setup to run a single reducer (see previous section), a single `part-r-0000    file appears in the output folder; if more than one reducer would have been setup then a file would have appeared for each one of them.
-We can show the content of that output file, confirming only the lines containg the word *data* have been maintained:
+We can show the content of that output file, confirming only the lines containing the word *data* have been maintained:

     $ hadoop fs -cat output/part-r-00000
     these are some lines of data